 The San Diego Epiphyllum Society in person meetings are canceled until further notice.
-Our meeting room, Casa Del Prado room 101, is currently scheduled to be closed through the end of the year.
+Our meeting room, Casa Del Prado room 101, is currently scheduled to be closed through April 2021.
 Therefore, monthly meetings are being held using ZOOM.
 Members a week prior to the meeting, are provided Zoom log-in information.

 Epiphyllum are often called "Orchid Cactus" due to their large bright blooms and growth habits.
 To see an epiphyllum in bloom is to fall in love with them.

 January through November we meet on the second Wednesday of the month.
 First time guests receive a plant as a gift.

 Our meetings are held on the second Wednesday every month.
 The exception is in December when we hold our Holiday banquet.
 Come and join us at our meetings in Balboa Park's Casa Del Prado building room 101 at 7:30 p.m.
 First time visitors will receive an epiphyllum potted in a 4" pot as a gift.

 A work shop on different aspects of ephiphyllum care precedes our monthly meetings.
 This workshop is held in room 104 at 7:00 p.m.
 The workshop deals with seasonal subjects that will be helpful in caring for your epiphyllums.

 San Diego Epiphyllum Society (SDES) is a non-profit 501(c)5 organization.

 This website would not be possible without the help of the many SDES members.